Tray with delicious food on the plane, business class travel

 Flight booking flow explained

 The NDC-driven OOM framework relies on modern XML messaging via APIs.
-It returns ownership over airline content to carriers, enabling them to propose a wide range of ancillaries to show photos of lounges and meals.
-It also creates a precondition for bundling and personalizing products, upselling and cross-seling, and applying other advanced retailing techniques In other words, with OOM, airlines can present their offerings through resellers the way they already do on their own websites.
+It returns ownership over airline content to carriers, enabling them to propose a wide range of ancillaries showing photos of lounges and meals.
+It also creates a precondition for bundling and personalizing products, upselling and cross-selling, and applying other advanced retailing techniques.
+In other words, with OOM, airlines can present their offerings through resellers the way they already do on their own websites.

 What is an offer and order management system?